TERMS & CONDITIONS

 - Participation in organizations related to entrepreneurship and innovation.

 - Relationship with international networks to position Puerto Rico as an innovation hub.

 - Activities to promote interaction, networking and the transfer of knowledge skills and best practices to local entrepreneurs and their environment.

 - Letters of recommendation (optional).

-The Puerto Rico Science, Technology, and Research Trust will provide a grant, in other words, a transfer of money to the company’s local commercial bank account for $125,000 thousand dollars (USD) delivered in various sets throughout the program, subject to the participant’s compliance with the terms and conditions set forth herein.
+The Puerto Rico Science, Technology, and Research Trust will provide a grant, in other words, a transfer of money to the company’s local commercial bank account for $40,000.00 (forty thousand dollars (USD)) delivered in various sets throughout the program, or as deemed appropriate by the program, subject to the participant’s compliance with the terms and conditions set forth herein.
 All disbursed and used funds need to be properly declared by showing corporate bank statements, and in certain cases an invoice of the service or product acquired, or a contract in the case of apartment rental or an individual hired or contracted, per the Program rules.